 1. Purchase a WiFi to Ethernet adapter, such as the NETGEAR N300 I mentioned earlier.
 This can be powered by a normal wall outlet, but will give you access to an Ethernet port to plug your Hue hub in to.

 2. Set up your computer to essentially be an Ethernet tether, i.e. share your internet connection with another device (when plugged into the computer’s Ethernet port).
 You can then plug the Bridge into this, and it should all work fine.

-3. Purchase a 4G or 5G home WiFi hub (many mobile companies sell these as a rival product to home internet), but be sure to check that the WiFi hub has an Ethernet port!
+3. Purchase a 4G or 5G home WiFi hub (many mobile companies sell these as a rival product to home internet or wi fi network), but be sure to check that the WiFi hub has an Ethernet port!
 This could be a good option, especially if you’re finding that having no access to the router is causing other issues for you too.